5l1v3r1/themachinescraper/README.md

 - Make sure you have Python installed (Recent Versions)
 - Run setup.bat and wait for everything to install
-- Set a designated path/method for sending/storing the dats
+- Set a designated method for sending/storing the output file

 TheMachineScraper should now send/store the scraped information.